HDR scholarship rounds are held twice per year

 Bond University has a merit-based approach to determining which students are eligible for a scholarship.
 A scholarship will only be offered to students who possess excellent academic merit and research potential.
 Being provided an offer of entry into the PhD program does not guarantee that a student will receive a scholarship

-The University places a focus on commencing full time on campus Doctoral students only for living stipend scholarships.
+The University places a focus on commencing full time on campus PhD students only for living stipend scholarships.
 Masters students are not eligible to apply for HDR Scholarships.

 Higher Degree Scholarships available: